Horse Clipping Myths

-- This scenario is really more of an experiment for each individual horse.
-Sometimes, the clipped areas are extra sensitive to rubs, in which case you should leave areas under tack long.
+- This scenario is more of an experiment for each individual horse.
+Sometimes, the clipped areas are extra sensitive to rubs, so you should leave areas under tack long.
 Other horses do better when fully clipped.

 - I have found, however, that a horse with girth sores does better with that area clipped.
-Girths can grab longer hair and pull them out, and girths can rub the long hairs and create irritations.
+Girths can grab longer hair and pull it out, using the hair like a scouring pad.
 If this is an issue, do a two-step experiment.
-Use an anti-friction stick on the long hair, , and then try clipping the area and using an anti-friction stick to prevent blisters and sores.
+Use an anti-friction stick on the long hair, and then try clipping the area and using an anti-friction stick to prevent blisters and sores.
 Anti-friction sticks are deodorant-like sticks that runners and athletes use to prevent blisters.

 Use all the blade ice coolant you want!
 Just be sure to follow it up with OIL and more OIL.
 Did I mention OIL?